ZauteKm/MusicPlayer/README.md

 # Telegram Voice Chat Bot with Channel Support.

-A Telegram Bot to Play Audio in Voice Chats.
+- A Telegram Bot to Play Audio in Voice Chats.
+- Radio Support in Group/Channel.

 ## Deploy to Heroku